You may have noticed a small change on this website this week.

 Some users of Cloudflare have experienced issues using SSL.
 There’s a guide to fixing Cloudflare SSL problems here.

 I had a problem with the iThemes Security plugin when switching my site to HTTPS – so it’s lucky that I tested things out first with a staging site.

 The problem was that pages got caught in an infinite redirect loop between HTTP and HTTPS, so the web pages were never served.

 When I made the change, I disabled the plugin first to be on the safe side, and ultimately decided to delete it and reinstall it.

 Another issue is failing to implement 301 permanent redirects.
 This can hurt your SEO!

-According to Ahrefs, 25% of websites aren’t implementing permanent redirects after enabling SSL.
+According to Ahrefs research from 2016, nearly a quarter of websites were not implementing permanent redirects after enabling SSL.

 I hope I’ve convinced you of the case for SSL and HTTPS.

 Now go get that padlock on your site!

 Did you find this post helpful?
 Please share!